 “I wish that I knew how big of a toll that the diagnosis and all the care was going to take on my loved ones and the people around me.”

-“I was married for five years, and got divorced a couple years ago.
+“I was married for 5 years and got divorced a couple years ago.
 We’re still good friends, but it was clear that the treatment and all the uncertainty and the turbulence of me being sick all the time took a toll.
 I wish I had known more upfront to counteract that.”

 Cancer allows the people who really care about you to step up.- John